HARISH6000/Room/README.md

         - Add a new Android/iOS app to your Firebase project.
         - Download the `google-services.json` (Android) or `GoogleService-Info.plist` (iOS) file.
         - Place the downloaded file in the respective platform folder (`android/app` for Android, `ios/` for iOS).
+        - use the following command to configure your project.
         ```bash
         flutterfire configure
         ```
-        - use the above command to configure your project.

     5. Run the app:

         ```bash